daihan054/Behavioral-Interview/README.md

 ### 31. Tell me a time when you faced a setback initially but still achieved the goal?
 (ST) In my current project I faced setback/difficulies when I was told to make backend and front end align.
 As our backed was almost ready so I needed to give more emphasis on front end.
 I sat with front end guy.
 (A) Initially it was difficult for me because I had no idea about front end which tools (Bootstrap, jquery) are using my project.
 Also sometimes I needed to provide some more APIs or modify existing API which makes more sense.
 But day by after learning from him and own study now (R) I can run parallerlly with him.
 First step for a new task is always difficult.
 If I give some extra effort without losing hope then everything is possible.

+### 32. Tell me about a time when you felt under pressure that you wouldn't be able to get something done?
+(S) When I was working at samsung my team got a new project.
+(T) I with my team mates needed to finish a mvp project withing a week.
+And similar project was also developing by another R&D center.
+And only one of them would get the project to complete.
+(A) As I am at Dhaka City so I tried my best to complete that project.
+But most of us were fresher and it was my first android project.
+I took a lot of pressure to complete my parts and to help others.
+I did my best withing that time.
+But as less experienced my project were not better than the competitor.
+(R) So we didn't get the project.
+But considering our work dedication and motivation my team got another B2B project.

+### 33. Tell me a time when you had to take a pivot at the last minute?
+(S) Let me tell you a store of 2017.
+(T) I participated a National Programming Competition.
+We were given some problems to solve.
+(A) It's length was 5 hours.
+When others team were able to solve 6 problems in 4 hours, we had only 2 !!!
+I was trying my best but got some

 # Company Specific Questions